marschall/stored-procedure-proxy/README.md

 Proxies through which to call stored procedures.

 - works with Oracle packages
-- works with Oracle functions
+- works with functions as well as procedures with out parameters
 - avoids JDBC metadata
--- works if the database user is not the schema owner -- works if there are hundreds of visible schemas
+ - works if the database user is not the schema owner
+- works if there are hundreds of visible schemas
-- names for schemas, procedures and parameters can be supplied explicitly or derived if you have a naming convention -- supports binding by parameter names
+- names for schemas, procedures and parameters can be supplied explicitly or derived if you have a naming convention
+ - supports binding by parameter names
--- parameter names can be read from [source](https://docs.oracle.com/javase/tutorial/reflect/member/methodparameterreflection.html) (if you compile with `-parameters`)
+ - parameter names can be read from [source](https://docs.oracle.com/javase/tutorial/reflect/member/methodparameterreflection.html) (if you compile with `-parameters`)
 - integrates with Spring but does not require Spring
 - supports primitive types
 - supports Java 8 Date and Time API
--- if the driver supports it
+ - if the driver supports it

 Not supported